ivanursul/ivanursul/articles/java/maps.md

 ### <a href="#map-implementation" name="map-implementation"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Map Implementation

 Welcome to the blog about *Map* Interface.
-In this article I am going to introduce a concept of *Maps*, also known as Dictionaries, and its implementations such as *WeakHashMap and ConcurrentHashMap*, with the accent on *HashMap, TreeMap, LinkedHashMap, EnumMap and IdentityHashMap*.
+In this article, I am going to introduce a concept of *Maps*, also known as Dictionaries, and its implementations such as *WeakHashMap and ConcurrentHashMap*, with the accent on *HashMap, TreeMap, LinkedHashMap, EnumMap and IdentityHashMap*.
 I hope you will enjoy the content and gain some new experience.

 A *Map* is an Interface that contains set key-value and it has a form like this Map <K, V>, where K represents key and V stands for value.
 Keys map values and they are unique, which means that two same keys are not allowed.
 Also, keys are objects that are used to retrieve values.